EITLabworks/Data-Driven-Perfusion-Curve-Reconstruction-using-EIT-Measurements/README.md

 Application of a VAE and a mapper for arterial pressure curve reconstruction of real world experimental data.

-_Code for the technical papers for publication in the EUSIPCO 2025 Conference Proceedings_
+_Code for the technical paper for publication in the EUSIPCO 2025 Conference Proceedings._